Empyreal092/Graphing_Calculator/README.md

 # Graphic Calculator

 This application is a graphic calculator.
 It can solve Ordinary Differential Equations and Two Point Boundary Value Problems.

+This project on Github at [PIC10C_Final_Project-Graphic_Calc](https://github.com/Empyreal092/PIC10C_Final_Project-Graphic_Calc).
+Clone this repository from Github.
+This README file uses Markdown and read this on Github will give you a better exprience.

 ## Motivation